 In the finale of the entire series, Marian opts to reject Robin's marriage proposal and become a nun.
 Richard Carpenter was relying on a fourth series in order to resolve these issues, but he never got the chance.

 In a case of Tropes Are Not Bad, our final shot of the Sheriff and Gisburne is them merrily taking Robin's dead body to Newark in a cart, unaware that the corpse is actually just a golem that is already crumbling away.
 King John's inevitable reaction to this is tantalizingly left up to the imagination.

 Richard Carpenter got into trouble with this lot in his use of Herne, who was misinterpreted as a Satanic figure.

 Mary Whitehouse and her organisation also complained bitterly about Carpenter conducting Satanic masses in a real abbey ("The Swords of Wayland").
 When, at an archery meet, this was mentioned to him, Carpenter wryly concluded, "These people don't know how TV is made.
 They just don't realise that just because we walk through the front door of a location, it doesn't mean in the next scene we're in its actual crypt and not a studio set."

 Naked People Are Funny: After Will and Much think they've been infected by leprosy, they tear their clothes off and jump in the river.
 The other outlaws find it amusing until they learn what happened.

 Used positively.
-Marion wasn't much use in a fist-fight, though good with a longbow, and sometimes helped simply by staying out of the way.
+Marian wasn't much use in a fist-fight, though good with a longbow, and sometimes helped simply by staying out of the way.

 Deconstructed with Queen Isabella.
 During an assassination attempt she flees in terror, and watches as Robin and her attacker fight, actively following them through the church just so she can watch them go at it.
 Finally Robin has the assassin unarmed and at his mercy, at which point Isabella shoots him in the back with a crossbow.